GITBIKIRAAJ/GITBIKIRAAJ/README.md

 - 👋 Hi, I’m @GITBIKIRAAJ
-- 👀 I’m interested in Data science, Digital marketing, Stock market
+- 👀 I’m a awesome Data scientist, Digital marketing, Stock market
 - 🌱 I’m currently learning Data science and a Digital Marketing Expert
 - 💞️ I’m looking to collaborate on Big Business
 - 📫 How to reach me - Whatsapp- 7978985641